sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 ### Running the basecalling commands

 We do the basecalling using guppy as shown below.
+The options specify input file paths, output file paths, a model file as dictated by the experimental flowcell (r9.4.1) and accuracy desired (hac), and details on how many reads per fastq file and how many threads of execution.
+Basecallers are faster on
+machines with GPUs but we operate in a CPU-only mode here to minimize costs.
+To use GPUs, one needs to specify the input parameter `--device cuda:n` where `n` is the device id (this is usually a number like zero), and one might need to do away with `--cpu_threads_per_caller`.
-The options specify input file paths, output file paths, the model file of choice (.cfg), and details on how many reads per fastq file and how many threads of execution.
-Normally, reads are split into pass and fail bins depending on their quality, but we allow all reads through as our reads contain modified bases which are expected to interfere with basecalling accuracy.
+Normally, reads are split into pass and fail bins depending on their quality, but we allow all reads through (`--disable_qscore_filtering`) as our reads contain modified bases which are expected to interfere with basecalling accuracy.

 <!-- TODO: TBD: Downloading carolin's dataset and setting up just the `60/` fast5 folder